nielsmaerten/gluco-check/CONTRIBUTING.md

 Gluco Check consists of multiple node packages.
 Each packages serves a well defined function, and is explained in more detail below.

-Running `yarn` installs 3rd party dependencies, and links the packages together (they can depend on each other)
+Running `yarn` installs 3rd party dependencies, and links the packages together (they can depend on each other).

+---

-## 🧱 Architecture
+## Architecture

-### gluco-check-actions
+### gluco-check-action

-This action is built using [Google Actions Builder] and exported to YAML files using the [`gactions` CLI].
+This action is built using [Google Actions Builder] and exported to YAML files using the [`gactions`] CLI.
 Using these YAML files, the CLI can also redeploy the entire action back to Google Cloud.

 There are 2 ways to invoke the Action: